 Re-admission of dismissed students can be granted only after they file a petition with the Dean of Academic Affairs and have been on leave for two quarters.
-Students re-admitted after dismissals are placed on academic probation for the immediate quarter following re-admission.
+Students readmitted after dismissals are placed on academic probation for the immediate quarter following re-admission.

-Refer to Standards of Satisfactory Progress Policies, for other conditions which apply students.
+Refer to Satisfactory Academic Progress Policies, for other conditions which apply to students.